-In every case that it is applicable, Customer is responsible for customs charges.
-In the unfortunate cases where customer refuses the shipment by refusing to pay the customs charges, the shipment is destroyed, and the customer receives no refund.
+In every case, Customer is responsible for customs charges.
+In the unfortunate cases where customer refuses the shipment by refusing to pay the customs charges, the shipment is destroyed and the customer receives no refund.

 2.7 Surface appearance, storage and warranties: